Holiday

 Loaded with Chocolate

 Really good chocolate chips are key and bring this cookie to a straight-up heavenly status.
-I stick to Ghiradelli or Trader Joe’s semi-sweet chocolate chips, but I’ve heard great reviews about Scharffen Berger and Guittard as well.
-If they are out of the Ghiradelli semi-sweet I use the bittersweet chocolate chips instead.
+I stick to Guittard or Ghiradelli semi-sweet chocolate chips, but I’ve heard great reviews about Scharffen Berger as well.
 Sometimes I even mix it up and do half chocolate chips and half chocolate chunks – yum!

 Perfect Chocolate Chip Cookies | Lemon & Mocha

-I could eat the entire batch of these cookies, but Matt would never let me get away with not sharing.
-Even though it takes an enormous amount of willpower to not devour them as soon as they’re out of the oven, my favorite way to eat them is cold out of the fridge.
+Even though it takes an enormous amount of willpower to not devour them as soon as they’re out of the oven, my favorite way to eat them is at room temperature, or sometimes even slightly chilled in the fridge.
 So make these Perfect Chocolate Chip Cookies and make some food memories.
 Or at least make your taste-buds extremely happy.

 Perfect Chocolate Chip Cookies | Lemon & Mocha